Living on a Dynamic Coast

 - Work on North Mole set to begin

 We kindly thank Horizons Regional Council as main sponsor and host and sponsors Whanganui District Council, Coastlands Plant Nursery, Daltons, Progress Castlecliff, Totara Glen Nurseries, Whanganui River Markets, Downer, Manawatu District Council’s Kawa Kawa Road Nursery and Rangitikei District Council.
 All these made it possible to keep this conference affordable for all.

 Working with Nature - Free Pre-conference workshop

-Tuesday 9 March 2021, 9am - 2:30pm, at the Duncan Pavilion (photo above).
+This was held on Tuesday 9 March 2021, 9am - 2:30pm, at the Duncan Pavilion (photo above).

 See links above for photos and video of the workshop, and a few more here:

 The workshop’s lunch was kindly sponsored by the Department of Conservation.